BitVM/BitVM/README.md

 You can set the following environment variables to configure the CLI:

+#### General Environment Variables

+- BRIDGE_DATA_STORE_CLIENT_DATA_SUFFIX : Specifies the suffix for the bridge client data file.
+Default value is "bridge-client-data.json".
+- BRIDGE_AWS_ACCESS_KEY_ID : Your AWS access key ID for authenticating with AWS services.
+Required if using AWS for storage.
+- BRIDGE_AWS_SECRET_ACCESS_KEY : Your AWS secret access key for authenticating with AWS services.
+Required if using AWS for storage.
+- BRIDGE_AWS_REGION : The AWS region where your storage bucket is located.
+Required if using AWS for storage.
+- BRIDGE_AWS_BUCKET : The name of the S3 bucket where files will be stored.
+Required if using AWS for storage.

 - KEY_DIR: Directory containing private keys.
 - VERIFIERS: Comma-separated list of public keys for verifiers.
 - ENVIRONMENT: Bitcoin network environment (default: mainnet).

+#### FTP/SFTP Environment Variables

+- BRIDGE_SFTP_HOST : Hostname or IP address of the SFTP server for secure file transfers.
+- BRIDGE_SFTP_PORT : Port number for the SFTP connection.
+Default is 22.
+- BRIDGE_SFTP_USERNAME : Username for authenticating to the SFTP server.
+- BRIDGE_SFTP_KEYFILE_PATH : Path to the private key file used for authenticating to the SFTP server.
+BRIDGE_SFTP_BASE_PATH : Base path on the SFTP server where BitVM data will be stored.
+Default is /bitvm.
+- BRIDGE_FTP_HOST : Hostname or IP address of the FTP server for file transfers.
+- BRIDGE_FTP_PORT : Port number for the FTP connection.
+Default is 21.
+- BRIDGE_FTP_USERNAME : Username for authenticating to the FTP server.
+- BRIDGE_FTP_PASSWORD : Password for authenticating to the FTP server.
+- BRIDGE_FTP_BASE_PATH : Base path on the FTP server where BitVM data will be stored.
+Default is /bitvm.
+- BRIDGE_FTPS_HOST : Hostname or IP address of the FTPS server for secure file transfers over FTP.
+- BRIDGE_FTPS_PORT : Port number for the FTPS connection.
+Default is 21.
+- BRIDGE_FTPS_USERNAME : Username for authenticating to the FTPS server.
+- BRIDGE_FTPS_PASSWORD : Password for authenticating to the FTPS server.
+- BRIDGE_FTPS_BASE_PATH : Base path on the FTPS server where BitVM data will be stored.
+Default is /bitvm.

 ### Configuration File
 The BitVM CLI uses a configuration file (bitvm-cli-env.toml) located in the specified key directory (default: ~/.bitvm/).
 This file is used to store the keys for the depositor, operator, verifier, and withdrawer.